EU and G7 agree on Russian petroleum product price caps

 “The price caps for petroleum products and crude oil will be continually monitored to ensure their effectiveness and impact,” the European Commission said.
 “The price caps themselves will be reviewed and adjusted as appropriate.”

 The European Council said it would review the price cap mechanism for Russian crude oil in mid-March, with reviews due to take place every two months after that.
-This was a win for more hawkish EU states including Poland and the Baltics, which had demanded the two-month review.
+This was a win for more hawkish EU states such as Poland and the Baltics, which had demanded the two-month review.

 The caps on Russian fuel exports coincide with the introduction of an embargo by the EU of those supplies.
 Therefore the caps are aimed at depriving Moscow of revenues from other markets such as India and China.